-It's important to think about how much cover your LALC needs and take advice from an insurance broker.
-If you don't purchase enough cover, you may find that your insurance plan doesn't cover you when you need it.
+It's important to think about how much cover your LALC needs.
+Insurance brokers can advise your LALC on this issue.
+If you don't purchase enough cover, you may find that your insurance policy doesn't cover you when you need it.

-It's estimated that 70% of small businesses affected by a major event such as a legal claim, fire or storm are under insured or uninsured and never recover their loss.
+It's estimated that 70% of small businesses affected by a major event such as a legal claim, fire or storm are under-insured or uninsured and never recover all of their loss.